kewbish/revshare-gh/README.md

 ## Installation
 Clone this repository, and unzip.
 Navigate to `chrome://extensions`, and click load unpacked.
 Navigate to this `.crx` file, and load the extension.

+## Usage
+Once installed, click the extension icon and fill in your [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+This PAT should have the `repo` permission to access all the private repositories that you have access to.